myscriptbox-org/gpg-man/README.md

         **gpg-man** key.private john@doe.com -exists
 The command outputs 'yes' if the private key is present and 'no' if not.

-### key.private [obj] -sign [arg]
-This command uses the private key for an email address to sign a file.
-Example:
-        **gpg-man** key.private john@doe.com -sign myfile.doc > myfile.sig
-The redirection will save the signature into the file 'myfile.sig'.
-Without redirection, the command will just show the signature on the terminal screen.
-Example:
-        **gpg-man** key.private john@doe.com -sign myfile.doc
-It is also possible to supply the file on stdin.
-Example:
-        cat myfile.doc | **gpg-man** key.private john@doe.com -sign - > myfile.sig
-In that case, the file argument should be a dash ("-").

-### key.private [obj] -delete
-This command deletes only the private key for a given email address.
-Example:
-        **gpg-man** ke.private john@doe.com -delete

-### key.public [obj] -exists
-This command verify if a public key exists for a particular email address.
-Example:
-        **gpg-man** key.public john@doe.com -exists
-The command outputs 'yes' if the public key is present and 'no' if not.

 ### key.public [obj] -fix-trust
 This command restores the trust in the key in the database identified by an email address, to the maximum level (6).
 At lower levels, **gpg** may balk at using the key.
 Example:
         **gpg-man** key john@doe.com -fix-trust